ahmedbali19/solconverter/README.md

 ## GitHub Pages

 The repository includes a workflow in `.github/workflows/pages.yml` that publishes the static frontend through GitHub Pages.
-Once Pages is enabled in the repository settings and "GitHub Actions" is chosen as the source, every push to `main` will deploy the latest `index.html` and `script.js` files.
+The workflow now attempts to automatically enable Pages during the build.
+If Pages are not yet configured for the repository, the workflow will enable them and deploy the site.
+Once Pages is enabled, every push to `main` will deploy the latest `index.html` and `script.js` files.